business

 [Claim] The 72% automation in risk analytics is liberating, not threatening.
 CROs who once spent half their week reviewing risk reports and reconciling data from different business units will have that work done automatically.
 The question is what you do with those reclaimed hours.
 The answer is strategic risk leadership — proactively identifying emerging risks, building organizational risk culture, and serving as the executive team's trusted advisor on decisions where the downside could be existential.

 [Claim] AI is also creating entirely new categories of risk that require human CROs to manage.
 Model risk, algorithmic bias, AI governance, data privacy at scale, deepfake fraud — these are risks that did not exist a decade ago and that require a CRO who understands both the technology and its implications for the business.
+The expanding scope of risk is one of the primary reasons CRO demand is growing despite high analytical automation.

 What CROs Should Do Now